csjansen/SOMatic-Network-Analysis/README.md

 `./MotifEnrichment.sh -Metacluster1 <Number of DNA metaclusters> -Metacluster2 <Number of RNA metaclusters> -LinkFolder <Location of Linked Metacluster folder> -Analysis <Name of Motif Analysis> -pval <Desired zscore pvalue>`

+If your system only has fimo v4.12 instead of 5.1.1, use:

+-Fimo 4.12

 4.)
 Run Network generation

 `./MakeNetwork.sh -Analysis <Name of Motif Analysis> -LinkFolder <Location of Linked Metacluster folder> -Metacluster1 <Number of DNA metaclusters> -Metacluster2 <Number of RNA metaclusters> -Output <Output File Location>`